Gogo-Hu/Few-Shot/README.md

-# Few-Shot
-An Attention-Enhanced Prototypical Networks for Few-Shot Learning
+# An Attention-Enhanced Prototypical Networks for Few-Shot Learning

 In the project, we performed 4 different models which belong to 4 different corruption rate (i.e. *0%*, *20%*, *40%* and *60%*) on support set images.
 For simplicity, we just put the code for 20% corruption rate here.